 First and foremost, it is without a doubt not for the faint-hearted.
-If you take failure personally than it probably is not a good idea to read on.
-After all, 20% of small business fail in the first year and only 50% will get beyond their 5th year!
+If you take failure personally then it probably is not a good idea to read on.
+After all, 20% of small businesses fail in the first year and only 50% will get beyond their 5th year!

 Ok, let’s set the scene.
 When I use the word “skills” I think it is worth explaining I mean it very much in the broader context than just proficiency and competence.
 I would suggest it encapsulates characteristics and attributes that can be developed.

 Skills are always something you can develop from the moment you are born to the moment you retire so always be aware you can nurture certain characteristics.

 1. Do you have a creative and curious mind?

 It has often been said that individuals with an entrepreneurial flair are “dreamers” by nature and according to the Harvard Business Review “Curiosity is as important as intelligence and can be developed.”
 So are those who have started up businesses the smartest individuals on the planet? – I’m guessing they would be ok if I said: “probably not”.
 However, what they have, which a lot of us don’t, is the ability to extrinsically link curiosity with the needs of a customer.

 They have identified the problems their customers have had or are having.
 They know how their customers feel and would know what they would want to change about their product.